YottaDB/YDBDoc/ProgGuide/functions.rst

 $GET() provides a tool to eliminate separate initialization of variables.
 This technique may provide performance benefits when used to increase the density of a sparse global array by eliminating nodes that would otherwise hold absent optional information.
 On the other hand, some uses of one argument $GET() can mask logic problems.

-YottaDB/GT.M has a "NOUNDEF" mode of operation, which treats all variable references as if they were arguments to a one argument $GET().
+YottaDB has a "NOUNDEF" mode of operation, which treats all variable references as if they were arguments to a one argument $GET().
 The VIEW command controls "NOUNDEF" mode.

 +++++++++++++++++++
 Examples of $GET()